 - higher value and non-finite cost structures

-Because outsourcing is not only a high-value services sector, but it is also a nascent, misunderstood and under-appreciated sector, then there is even stronger argument for a managed marketplace, such as Outsource Accelerator, in this space.
-The managed marketplace offers much needed education and curation, and builds awareness, comfort and trust – as a part of its service offering.
+Because outsourcing is not only a high-value services sector, but it is also a nascent, misunderstood and under-appreciated sector, then there is an even stronger argument for a managed marketplace, such as Outsource Accelerator, in this space.
+The managed marketplace offers much-needed education and curation and builds awareness, comfort and trust – as a part of its service offering.

 SMEs as ‘B2C consumers’